 - containers or materials saturated with blood products.

 - Cytotoxic waste must be identified as such and disposed by incineration (Refer to this LIST)

 - line your box with the plastic bag

 - affix user identification to the outside

-- Pipette tips and Pasteur pipettes need to be placed in a secondary containers (ex: reused cardboard box, sturdy plastic bag, ziploc) prior to disposal in the biomedical waste box.
+- Pipette tips, pipettes (serological and other types) need to be placed in a secondary containers (ex: reused cardboard box, sturdy plastic bag, ziploc) prior to disposal in the biomedical waste box.
 This is to prevent rupture of the bag.

 - If working in a BSC, accumulate your waste in a small container/bag inside the cabinet, then seal it and transfer to the biomedical box.
 This is considered "double bagging"

 - Drop your anatomical waste (ex: mice, rat) in a small plastic bag (not provided by HWM) prior to disposal in our lined box.
 This is considered "double bagging"